-My Plans and EHCP: Some children have more complex needs that may require outside agency involvement and advice.
+HCP My Plans/Extended Support Plans and EHCPs: Some children have more complex needs that may require outside agency involvement and advice.
 These children may require higher levels of support and intervention.
-A My Plan (an individual personal plan) will be written with pupil and parent voice recorded.
+A My Plan/Extended Support plan (an individual personal plan) will be written with pupil and parent voice recorded.
 The parents and children will be met with more frequently to monitor progress and review provision.
 Some of these children's needs may be particularly high level and may require an EHCP (Education Health and Care Plan).
 This is where parents, children, SENCO any outside agencies and class teachers work together to submit paperwork and evidence to the Local Authority to request a Statutory Needs Assessment.
 Once this has been submitted a legal timescale is then started.
 This process is bound by legislation and guidance within the SEN Code of Practice.
 Throughout this process your child's needs will continue to be met through the support that is already in place.
 Children with an EHCP also have an annual review.